jimmy-liew1/my-notes/content/model context protocol.md

   - ai
 link:
 ---
-The field of [[artificial intelligence|Artificial Intelligence (AI)]] is rapidly evolving, with [[Large Language Models|Large Language Models (LLMs)]] and AI agents becoming increasingly sophisticated.
+The field of [[artificial intelligence|Artificial Intelligence (AI)]] is rapidly evolving, with [[large language models|Large Language Models (LLMs)]] and AI agents becoming increasingly sophisticated.
 However, their potential is often limited by their access to external information and tools.
 The **Model Context Protocol (MCP)**, an open-source, open standard framework introduced by Anthropic in November 2024, addresses this limitation by providing a **standardized way for AI systems to interact with the "outside world", particularly large language models (LLMs) and AI agents, integrate and share data with external tools, systems, and data sources.** This article explores the key aspects of MCP and its potential to revolutionize AI applications.

 ### The Need for a Universal Connector
 Imagine a world where AI models can seamlessly access and utilize a vast array of external tools, systems, and data sources.
 Before MCP, connecting AI models to these resources often required complex, custom integrations.
 MCP aims to simplify this process, acting as a **universal connector, similar to a USB-C port for hardware, but for AI applications.** It provides a consistent and standardized way for AI to interact with the world beyond its initial training data.